 Cincinnati is a large city located in the state of Ohio.
 With a population of 303,940 people and 166 constituent neighborhoods, Cincinnati is the third largest community in Ohio.
-Much of the housing stock in Cincinnati was built prior to World War II, making it one of the older and more historic cities in the country.
+Cincinnati has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Cincinnati has more people living here who work in computers and math than 95% of the places in the US.

 Cincinnati is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Cincinnati.
 This makes Cincinnati a good place to live for young professionals.
 With so many people in this demographic, Cincinnati presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

 Cincinnati is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Cincinnati really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Cincinnati citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Cincinnati ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Cincinnati a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.